Hyper00W/NerdsInSync/README.md

 the goal is simple:

-Track progress, compare consistency, and create a shared environment where effort matters.
+Track progress, compare consistency, and create an environment where effort matters.

 ---